Comparison

 Rust vs Zig

-Rust and Zig both target low-level software without a required garbage collector, but Rust emphasizes ownership-checked safety and a mature crate ecosystem while Zig emphasizes explicit control, simple language mechanics, and C-oriented tooling.
+Rust and Zig both target native low-level software without a required garbage collector, but Rust emphasizes ownership-checked safety, stable releases, and Cargo while Zig emphasizes explicit allocation, C interop, comptime, integrated builds, and cross-compilation in a younger pre-1.0 ecosystem.

 Scope

-This is a prepared comparison for Rust and Zig while the standalone Zig page is still pending.
-It focuses on low-level native software, embedded work, C interop, cross-compilation, and projects deciding how much safety should be enforced by the language.
+This comparison focuses on low-level native software, embedded and freestanding work, C interop, cross-compilation, native libraries, and teams deciding how much safety should be enforced by the language versus project discipline.

 Practical Difference